Overview – Religious Language

 Religious language is meaningful

-Note: You can think of the arguments below as responses to Flew (and Ayer’s) claim that religious language is unfalsifiable.
+You can think of the arguments below as responses to Flew and Ayer’s claims that religious language is meaningless.
+These arguments take different approaches:

 Hick: eschatological verification